Joseph C. McMurray Skip to main content

 "Why the Political World is Flat: An Endogenous “Left” and “Right” in Multidimensional Elections"

-"Candidate Opinion versus Voter Opinion"
+"Candidate Opinions versus Voter Opinion"

 Work in Progress